 (9) All CLEAN recyclables will be free of charge. we accept CLEAN; paper of any kind, cardboard, glass, plastic # 1-7, aluminum can, books.

-If recyclables are not clean then the regular garbage rate applies as if it was trash.
-Clean means no food residue like grease stains, food scraps etc.
+If recyclables are not clean then the regular garbage rate applies as it will be going in the trash.
+Clean means no food residue like grease stains, food scraps, wood, plastic film or bags, styrofoam, etc.

 EVERYONE PAYS, (including churches & schools) when bringing items to the landfill.

 The fees are:

 *MSW $62.00 per ton (Household trash, furniture, flower pots, things cleaned up around the yard or shed)

 *Construction/ demolition $45.00 per ton (Brick, wood, concrete, anything that is being remodeled, shingles, siding, flooring etc.)